lukesherwood/volunteerboard/TOTO.md

 **TODO:**

-do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes?
+show jobs needs warning to display you are assigned this job success job show needs to show org .name do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes?
 **Authorisation**